VittoDePe98/Well-Logs_Predictive_Models/README.md

 2. Santos offshore data, which have not been publicly released.
 3.
 # 📌 3 Folders containing Notebooks
-* 📗 Well-Log_Data_Visualization:  GitHub does not display interactive maps created with the Folium library directly.
+* 📗 Lithology_Visualization:
-* 📙 Well_Lithology_Visualization:
+* 📙 LogData_Collection_and_Visualization: GitHub does not display interactive maps created with the Folium library directly.
-* 📘 Well-Logs_Prediction:
+* 📘 Logs_Prediction:

 # 📌 Software Used
 This research was conducted using a MacBook Pro (16", 2021) equipped with an M1 processor.